 - All cars must have a parking permit prominently displayed.
-A parking permit is given to each student paying a registration fee.
-Campus Security will issue parking violations to those not having permits displayed. - Students must observe all speed limits on the campus and other posted rules.
+A parking permit is given to each student paying a registration fee. - Students must observe all speed limits on the campus and other posted rules.
 The speed limit on campus is 10 miles per hour. - Student parking on the main campus is permitted only in the main parking area on the south side of the campus.
 Students are not permitted to park in the visitors parking area at the front of the campus.
-Parking on the north side of the campus is reserved for staff and delivery service. - Students at the extension campus are to park in nonstaff parking spaces (as marked). - Cars should be left with windows closed and doors locked. - For the safety of all, students are not to loiter in the parking areas during school hours or before or after school. - Loud music/radios in vehicles on campus is prohibited. - Parking regulations shall apply equally to bicycles, motorcycles, motor scooters and to any other type of privately owned vehicle. - Disabled, reserved and customer service parking are designated as such and should be observed. - Local law enforcement agencies have the authority to patrol and ticket vehicles not in compliance.
+Parking on the north side of the campus is reserved for staff and delivery service. - Students at the extension campus are to park in non-staff parking spaces (as marked). - Cars should be left with windows closed and doors locked. - For the safety of all, students are not to loiter in the parking areas during school hours or before or after school.

+- Loud music/radios in vehicles on campus is prohibited. - Parking regulations shall apply equally to bicycles, motorcycles, motor scooters and to any other type of privately owned vehicle. - Disabled, reserved and customer service parking are designated as such and should be observed. - Local law enforcement agencies have the authority to patrol and ticket vehicles not in compliance.